 Redheaded, freckle faced Billie Mattis had only one real love in her life, William C. Hawke III.
 She was five when she had met him and he was nine.
 As she got older, she knew that his father, W.C.
 Hawke II and his wife, were somehow involved in commercial real estate and they brought William to visit them at home on their horse ranch on varying weekends.
 Their dads spent their time talking about investments and future projects, things that would help her family’s ranching business and ensure her and her sister’s future.
-Both their moms spent their time discussing the arts and cooking
+Both their moms spent their time discussing the arts and cooking.

 From their first weekend together, Billie, her sister Sandy and William occupied their time boating and fishing on their small lakes, and horseback riding.
 All under the watchful eye of the ranch foreman, of course, their friendship grew.
 But Billie’s playful and fiery personality and temperament, preferring to wrestle, to sword fight with sticks or handmade wooden swords, or to race their horses through the wooded sections of the expansive ranch, brought her and William closer.

 As much as a five year old could, Billie had fallen in love with William the first moment she saw him, and had focused every ounce of her attention on him when he was there.
 But her natural playfulness kept her from calling William by his name, always using a number of almost derogatory nicknames, such as “four-eyes” or her favorite, “double vision,” teasing him for wearing glasses.
 He had also been short for his age had not helped when she thought of nicknames to tease him with.

 When she was seven, late in the summer just before school was to start, Billie had broken her leg while they were riding and William had held her on his lap against her squirming while Sandy rode back to the main house for help.
 After that, she had begun using a different nickname, feeling somewhat glad he had persisted so she would not do further damage to her broken leg.